APK Structure#

 Removing Debug Symbols#

-If the application is in development and still requires debugging, using debug symbols is very appropriate.
+If the application is in development and still needs debugging, using debug symbols is very appropriate.
 You can use the arm-eabi-strip

 tool provided in the Android NDK to remove unnecessary debug symbols from native libraries.
 After that, you can compile the release version.